Why a Collagen Business Is Going to Tell You That Collagen Can’t Do Everything

 Cutting Through the BS: What Women Really Need

-Instead of empty promises, as women we need facts.
-We need to know:
+Instead of empty promises, women need facts.
+We need to understand:

-- What’s actually happening in our bodies: fluctuating estrogen, cortisol spikes, metabolic shifts, muscle loss.
+- What’s actually happening in our bodies: fluctuating oestrogen, cortisol spikes, metabolic shifts, muscle loss.

 - Which supplements and treatments are backed by science: because no, collagen powder alone isn’t going to “fix” menopause.

-- How to advocate for ourselves in the doctor’s office: understanding HRT (hormone replacement therapy), holistic options and health red flags to watch for.
+- How to advocate for ourselves in the doctor’s office: understanding HRT, holistic options, and health red flags.

 The Problem With “Anti-Aging” Hype

-Of course, taking care of your skin, hair, and overall appearance is great, but actual vitality comes from within.
-A well-nourished body, good mental health and an active lifestyle do more for longevity than any overpriced serum ever will.
+Caring for your skin, hair, and appearance is great — but true vitality comes from within.
+A well-nourished body, good mental health, and an active lifestyle do far more for longevity than any overpriced serum ever will.

 Taking Back Control